jnarayan81/ambigram/README.md

 Additionally, as the project is on github, you may submit patches, ticket requests, edit the wiki, send pull requests - anything you like and have the permissions to do.
 I will encourage any suggestions from followers :)

-As always, you can contact the authors at <jitendra.narayan@unamur.be>
+As always, you can contact the authors at <jitendra.narayan@unamur.be> or jnarayan81@gmail.com ;